YTakahashii/portmux/README.md

 - `version`: Use the same `1.0.0` as the project config.
 - `repositories`: Map keyed by repository alias.
   - `path`: Absolute path to the project root.
-  - `workspace`: Workspace name in `portmux.config.json`.
+  - `group`: Group name in `portmux.config.json`.
-- Running `portmux init` registers the current project. `start`/`restart`/`select` use this mapping to resolve workspaces by name.
+- Running `portmux init` registers the current project. `start`/`restart`/`select` use this mapping to resolve groups by name.

-### Workspace Resolution
+### Group Resolution

-- When `start`/`restart` omit the workspace, resolution checks the global config and Git worktree info first.
+- When `start`/`restart` omit the group, resolution checks the global config and Git worktree info first.
-- If auto-resolution fails, PortMux searches upward from the current directory for `portmux.config.json` and uses the first workspace definition in that file.
+- If auto-resolution fails, PortMux searches upward from the current directory for `portmux.config.json` and uses the first group definition in that file.

 ### Logs and State